Nicotinate-nucleotide—dimethylbenzimidazole phosphoribosyltransferase

-Thus, the two substrates of this enzyme are beta-nicotinate D-ribonucleotide and 5,6-dimethylbenzimidazole, whereas its two products are nicotinate and alpha-ribazole 5'-phosphate.
+The reaction is part of the biosynthesis of cobalamin (a form of vitamin B_{12}) in bacteria.

-This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
+This enzyme is a glycosyltransferase, specifically a pentosyltransferase.
 The systematic name of this enzyme class is nicotinate-nucleotide:5,6-dimethylbenzimidazole phospho-D-ribosyltransferase.
 Other names in common use include CobT, nicotinate mononucleotide-dimethylbenzimidazole phosphoribosyltransferase, nicotinate ribonucleotide:benzimidazole (adenine) phosphoribosyltransferase, nicotinate-nucleotide:dimethylbenzimidazole phospho-D-ribosyltransferase, and nicotinate mononucleotide (NaMN):5,6-dimethylbenzimidazole phosphoribosyltransferase.
-This enzyme is part of the biosynthetic pathway to cobalamin (vitamin B_{12}) in bacteria.

 Function

-This enzyme plays a central role in the synthesis of alpha-ribazole-5'-phosphate, an intermediate for the lower ligand of cobalamin.
-It is one of the enzymes of the anaerobic pathway of cobalamin biosynthesis, and one of the four proteins (CobU, CobT, CobC, and CobS) involved in the synthesis of the lower ligand and the assembly of the nucleotide loop.
+This enzyme plays a central role in the synthesis of α-ribazole 5'-phosphate, an intermediate for the lower ligand of cobalamin.
+It is one of the enzymes in the anaerobic pathway of cobalamin biosynthesis, and one of the four proteins (CobU, CobT, CobC, and CobS) involved in the synthesis of the lower ligand and the assembly of the nucleotide loop.
+The reaction replaces the nicotinic acid group in nicotinate mononucleotide by reaction with 5,6-dimethylbenzimidazole (5,6-DMB), with inversion of stereochemistry.